Akshat-6/Viola_Jones_Face_Detection/README.md

 This project demonstrates real-time face detection using the Viola–Jones algorithm, implemented with Haar cascade classifiers in OpenCV.
 The algorithm efficiently detects frontal human faces and is widely used in surveillance, biometrics, and real-time recognition systems.

 🎯 Objective

+To apply the Viola–Jones object detection framework to detect human faces from static images and real-time webcam input using OpenCV’s built-in Haar cascades.